swarmcity/SwarmCityConcept/clickmodels/README.md

-## Swarm City Clickmodels
+# Swarm City Clickmodels

 ### How to use this folder
-This folder contains 2 Sketch-files
+This folder contains 2 Sketch-files:
 - SwarmCitySketch 0.4 DEF.sketch for mobile
 - SwarmCitySketch 0.4 DESKTOP.sketch for desktop